 If class attendance is a component of the course grade, the course instructor must clearly communicate this in the syllabus.
 See NDSU Policy, Section 333 for faculty and student responsibilities related to attendance, including for university-sponsored activities.

-Faculty are encouraged to provide the following statement on syllabi: “Veterans and student soldiers with special circumstances or who are activated are encouraged to notify the instructor in advance.”
+Faculty are encouraged to provide the following statement on syllabi: “Veterans and student servicemembers with special circumstances or who are activated are encouraged to notify the instructor as soon as possible and are encouraged to provide Activation Orders.”

 Course schedule/outline/calendar of events